qaniere/qaniere/README.md

 ### ✨ Welcome to my profile !

-I am Quentin, a senior high school student who love who likes to code !
-I would like to become a full stack developer :)
+I am Quentin, a senior high school student who would like to become a full stack developer :)

 ### 💼 Some of my best projects :